m-sperlich/digital_twin_db/README.md

 This repository is designed for both local development and production deployment.

 ### Local Development

 - Use default configuration from `.env.template`
 - Run on `localhost` with Docker Compose
 - Simple passwords acceptable for local testing
-- Start with: `docker compose -f docker/docker-compose.yml up -d`
+- Start with: `docker compose --env-file .env -f docker/docker-compose.yml up -d`

 ### Production Server

 - Use strong cryptographic keys (generate with `openssl rand -base64 32`)
 - Configure domain names and SSL/TLS certificates
 - Set up S3 bucket with proper IAM permissions